CellProfiler/CellProfiler-Analyst/docs/source/5_classifier.rst

 Another way to gauge the classifier’s performance is to use the **Score Image** button on positive and negative controls (see the following section). **Score Image** allows you to see qualitatively how Classifier performs on a single image.
-Although the results cannot be reliably extrapolated to other images, it can be useful to examine control images and further refine the rules by adding misclassified objects in those images to the proper bins.
+Although the results cannot be reliably extrapolated to other images, it can be useful to examine control images and further refine the classifier by adding misclassified objects in those images to the proper bins.

 .. figure:: static/5_d.jpg